How to Get Rid of a Cold Fast—13 Dos and Don’ts

-While there’s still no real cure for the common cold, here’s what you can do to help ease your symptoms—and shorten the time you’re sick.
+While there’s still no real way for how to cure a cold, there are some things you can do to help ease your symptoms—and shorten the time you’re sick.
 Below, we highlight the best ways to get rid of a cold and what not to do!

 “Rest is absolutely a good treatment, and I would encourage people not to go outside—at least not in crowded areas where you could transmit the virus to others,” says Michael Incze, MD, a resident physician in internal medicine at University of California, San Francisco.
 How fast can cold viruses spread?
 One study found that a virus placed on a single doorknob in an office could contaminate the entire building within hours.

 Want to know how to get rid of a cold fast?
 You lose a lot of liquid from congestion, sneezing, and constantly blowing your nose; replacing those fluids will help you feel better faster.
 Water and juice are fine, but warm liquids are especially comforting and might help ease congestion by increasing mucus flow.
 Try salty broths and liquids like chicken soup to replace electrolytes, herbal teas, or just hot water with lemon.
 There are studies that show chicken soup really does help get rid of a cold fast.”I do recommend hot liquids.
 But use common sense,” says Cat Livingston, MD, a family physician with Oregon Health Sciences University.
 “There have been a couple of reports that people were so aggressive with fluids it actually caused harm.”
-Try this south-of-the-border chicken tortilla soup for a new take on the classic chicken noodle broth.

 “Gargling with salt water can be helpful for a sore throat,” says Dr. Livingston, who co-authored a paper for the American Academy of Family Physicians on treatments for symptoms of the common cold.
 The Mayo Clinic recommends a formula of one-quarter to one-half teaspoon of salt dissolved in an 8-ounce glass of warm water to help soothe a scratchy throat.
 Check out these 16 natural recipes for sore throat gargles.